zprintln/pyre/README.md

 ## Community Engagement and Support

 Pyre emphasizes community safety and resilience, actively engaging with local residents to build trust, offer training, and gather feedback.
-Regular community sessions ensure the system meets user needs and supports inclusivity in emergency preparedness.

 ## License